GHOST HUNTING EVENT

 • Charles Blount (1544): As mentioned, the 5th Baron Mountjoy died here.
 While not "unexplained," his death marked the end of an era for the house and is often cited in historical tours.

-• The Civil War Fire: While there is no specific "death toll" recorded for the burning of Hooke Court, the event was a violent siege.
-In 1996, Time Team excavated the lawns and found evidence of the wealth of the owners, but also the structural scars of the fire.
+• The Civil War Fire: While no specific "death toll" is recorded for the burning of Hooke Court, the event was a violent siege.
+In 1996, Time Team excavated the lawns and found evidence of the owners' wealth, as well as the structural scars of the fire.

 The haunting of Hooke Court is often attributed to its long history as a school and its violent Civil War past.